isaacchua0309/tp/docs/UserGuide.md

 delete 3
 ```

-This removes the 3rd person in your current list.
+This removes the 3rd friend in your current FitFriends list.

 ![Deleting a Friend](images/delete_command.png)

 #### Clearing All Entries

-Start fresh by removing all contacts.
+Start fresh by removing all friends from your FitFriends list.

 **Format**:
 ```